How to apply

 Why should I attend Columbia for this subject?
 What distinguishes Columbia's program from other institutions?

 Columbia has always had a strong connection to the history of computing, driven in large measure by a close relation with IBM, which persists to this day.
 IBM's T. J. Watson Research Lab was founded at Columbia University in 1945 and briefly occupied space in Pupin Hall before moving to 612 W. 116th Street and subsequently to 612 W. 115th Street.
 Watson Labs moved up to its current facilities in Yorktown Heights, NY in the early 1960's.
-From the early days, Watson researchers taught at Columbia and Columbia faculty interacted and worked with IBM researchers, interactions that continue to this day.
+From the early days, Watson researchers taught at Columbia and Columbia faculty interacted and worked with IBM researchers, interactions that continue.

 Columbia computer engineering faculty continue to have broad interactions with industry, providing many opportunities for our students.

-What are the requirements for a major or concentration?
+What are the requirements for a major?

-What is the structure of the major/concentration?
+What is the structure of the major?

 How does the department allocate advisors?

-Will studying abroad enhance this major/concentration?
+Will studying abroad enhance this major?

 What research opportunities exist in or through the department during the academic year?